bobluppes/MLDG/index.md

 # Reproduction
 ---
 The authors of the paper have published the code used for the first draft of their paper.
-This publicaly available repository will be used as a starting point for the reproducability project.
+This publicly available repository will be used as a starting point for the reproducability project.

 ## Understanding the code